W-David-Porter/acim/src/text/5-healing-and-wholeness/ii-the-voice-for-god/index.md

 ¹¹What profits it a man if he [a man] gain the whole world and lose his [a-man’s] own soul?
 ¹²If you listen to the wrong voice you *have* lost sight of your soul.
 ¹³You cannot lose it [your soul], but you can not know it [your soul].
-¹⁴It [your soul] is therefore ‘lost’ to you until you choose right.
+¹⁴It [your soul] is therefore “lost’ to you until you choose right.
 :::

 ::: details Substituted